 With the social unrest of 2020, Ashley didn’t have time to ease into her new position.
 Staff were clamoring to hear if the DEI team and the firm were going to respond and curious about what that would look like.

 “The past year was a critical moment for our country,” Ashley said.
 “Many businesses and individuals were thinking about issues of race and systemic racism in different ways.
 There was a lot of work to do.”

 While many organizations were tweeting anti-racist statements and calling for unity on their Facebook pages, that didn’t feel like the right approach for Plante Moran.
 We know that words are incredibly powerful, but oftentimes they’re not enough.
 It’s one thing to announce you decry the treatment of a group of people; it’s another thing entirely to stand up for that in your actions.

-As a firm, we’re fortunate to have Regan, Rich, and Ashley to consult with on these matters.
+As a firm, we’re fortunate to have strong DEI leadership and Ashley to consult with on these matters.
 Together they worked with our management team to develop our response to the tragic events that occurred.
 Part of this includes our internal Year of Understanding initiative.

 Ashley wants to empower diverse staff to find that sense of belonging from within that ultimately determines the heights one can achieve in their career.

 “I heard someone say that many companies were quickly reacting, but few were truly responding,” says Ashley.
 “The ‘Year of Understanding,’ along with several other initiatives to increase equity, has been our response.”